The Standardized Letter of Evaluation (SLOE)

 A well written SLOE provides an overall perspective on what an individual candidate offers to a training program.
 It is unique in its ability to provide comparative data to peers in addition to important information regarding the distinguishing non-cognitive characteristics (e.g. Maturity, professionalism, leadership, compassion, initiative, enthusiasm) that an applicant possess.

 Each year the pool of candidates applying to emergency medicine is very competitive.
 As such, applicants “at the level of peers (middle 1/3)” should be viewed as a positive evaluation and “below the level of peers (lower 1/3)” also describes a candidate who will likely match.

-In addition to the applicant’s non-cognitive qualities, the written comments should include an explanation of areas that need attention or any low scores you provide.
+In addition to the applicant’s non-cognitive qualities, the written comments should highlight strengths and explain any areas of focus for the student.
 Keep in mind that training programs vary in the attributes they value in a successful candidate.

 - Please do answer every question

 - Do write a Group SLOE authored by program leadership e.g. PD, CD, APD if your institution has a moderate number of rotating students.
 When done appropriately, these letters provide a balanced perspective of the applicant.